All the King's Men (2006 film): Plot

-Jack Burden, a Louisiana news reporter, takes a personal interest in Willie Stark, an idealistic small-town lawyer and parish treasurer.
+Jack Burden, a Louisianan news reporter, takes a personal interest in Willie Stark, an idealistic small-town lawyer and parish treasurer.
 Circumstances develop that result in Tiny Duffy, a local political leader Burden knows, urging Stark to run for governor.
 Burden's upbringing makes him familiar with the undercurrent of politics – he was raised by his loving godfather Judge Irwin, a former state attorney general, while his good friend, Dr. Adam Stanton, and his sister Anne Stanton—also Burden's former lover—are the children of a former governor.
 Burden therefore decides to take Duffy's advice and travels as a reporter on Stark's campaign for governor.

-The politically astute Burden soon deduces, and Duffy strategist (and Stark mistress) Sadie Burke confirms, that Duffy is using Stark to split his party's vote and thus allow the opposing party to win.
+The politically astute Burden soon deduces, and Duffy's strategist (and Stark's mistress), Sadie Burke, confirms that Duffy is using Stark to split his party's vote and thus allow the opposing party to win.
 They tell Stark, who begins to give speeches in a straightforward manner to appeal to the public, in defiance of the advice given to him by Duffy.
 His vigorous strategy attacks the corruption of the existing players and promises schools and roads for his "fellow ignorant hicks", resulting in Stark winning the election.
 He manages Duffy by making him his lieutenant governor.
 Stark recruits Burden to work for him as an adviser.

 Stark proves to be a very persuasive governor, delivering on many of his new projects.
 Irwin disapproves of Stark and publicly supports an investigation of possible graft in the new spending.
 Burden points out that graft is the elite's word for what the previous politicians had always done, while Stark openly tells his crowds that his "crooks, unlike theirs, are itty bitty" compared to the elite's.
 Stark convinces Stanton to head a new public hospital while he begins having an affair with Anne, provoking Burke's jealousy and Burden's disappointment.

 Irwin continues criticizing Stark as political controversies begin to unfold.
 Stark demands that Burden seek information on the judge to be used against him.
 Jack insists that there is no such information, but eventually discovers evidence of a bribe that Irwin used to get his appointment many years prior, leading an opponent to commit suicide.
 Following this revelation, Irwin himself commits suicide.
 Burden's mother then tells him that Irwin treated him with such love because he was his biological father, which causes a great amount of guilt for Burden.

-Stark utilizes many methods of corruption to consolidate his power, including patronage and intimidation.
+Stark uses many methods of corruption to consolidate his power, including patronage and intimidation.
 Adam is told that Stark is using the hospital project to rob the state and is framing him in the process.
 Burden and Anne both assure Adam that this is false.
 Adam also becomes enraged when he learns of Stark's affair with his sister.
 Adam waits at the state capitol and assassinates Stark, only to be immediately killed by the governor's bodyguard.
 It is later revealed that Adam was influenced by Duffy and Burke to murder Stark, allowing Duffy to succeed Stark as governor.